vedantDube/iitBBR-hack/README.md

 #### *Video Conferencing:*
   - Integrate WebRTC for real-time video communication.
-  - Or just using google meet link
+  - Using google meet link

 #### *Payment Integration:*
-  - Stripe or PayPal or razorpay for secure and seamless payments
+  - Razorpay for secure and seamless payments